bahyusanciko/docker-lamp/README.md

 # docker-lamp

-Docker example with Apache, MySql latest, PhpMyAdmin and Php
+Docker example with Apache, MySql, PhpMyAdmin and PHP

 - You can use MariaDB latest if you checkout to the tag `mariadb-latest`
 - You can use MySql latest if you checkout to the tag `mysqllatest`